 These individual treacle tarts make the ideal dessert or afternoon treat.
 Made with golden syrup and breadcrumbs, they are wonderfully sticky and moreish.
 All the more decadent when drizzled with a little double cream!

-Put the flour and butter in a food processor and whiz until the mixture looks like breadcrumbs.
+- You will need six 9-10cm fluted, shallow flan tins and a baking tray.
+To make the pastry, put the flour and butter in a food processor and whizz until the mixture looks like breadcrumbs.
 (If you don’t have a processor, rub the butter into the flour with your fingertips.)
 Add 3-4 tsp cold water and mix to a soft dough.

-On a lightly-floured surface, divide the pastry into 6 equal pieces.
+- On a lightly floured surface, divide the pastry into 6 equal pieces.
 Roll each one into a ball.
 Taking one piece at a time, roll out thinly until the pastry is large enough to cover the base and sides of a tin.
 Press down well, and prick the base all over with a fork.
 Repeat with the remaining pastry balls.
-Chill for 30 minutes.
+Chill for 30 mins.

 See more Baking recipes

 As part of a healthy balanced diet, we recommend this recipe for a special occasion or treat.